Social engineering continues to evolve in various ways:

 Stage 5: Post-Compromise Exploitation

 Social engineering exploits give birth to more attacks (hence why it’s called a ‘cycle’), as access to credentials of one employee can lead to stolen credentials from other coworkers, outside contractors, or business partners and clients.
+This is the fifth stage of the social engineering life cycle, after which actors restart their campaigns against the same or new targets.

 Cases in point: